mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/applications/index.md

 ## Application Dashboards

 Applications, formerly called Platform Services and Addons, are installed by the management cluster.
-You can visit a cluster's detail page to see the application dashboards that are enabled from the deployed applications under the "Application Dashboards" section.
+You can visit a cluster's detail page to see the application dashboards enabled from the deployed applications under the "Application Dashboards" section.

 ![Cluster Detail Page - Application Dashboards](../../img/cluster-detail-page.png)